kantale/BME_17/project.md

 **Implementation Note 3**.
 Do not use the ```input``` function to read the parameters.
 Read the lecture notes on [how to read parameters from the command line](notes/python_gen_imp_cons_exc.md) (chapter: Running programs from the command line).

+**Implementation Note 4**.
+For simplicity consider that a cheater can visit a single host at a single day.
+A hosy can receive at most one cheater as visitor at a single day.